-3.4 Defrost Control
+3.3 Defrost Control Adjustment

 When the HI-E Dry 195 is used in a cool area, frost will form on the cooling coil as it dehumidifies.
-When enough frost forms, the defrost Thermistor will initiate the timed defrost cycle.
+When enough frost forms, the defrost thermostat will initiate the timed defrost cycle.
 The cycle periodically turns off the compressor while allowing the blower to run.
 The air that the blower draws through the cooling coil melts the frost.

-The defrost cycle is automatic and designed for optimum performance above 40°F.
+The defrost cycle is automatic and designed for optimum performance above 50°F.